MRU-CSIS-3512-202201-001/asg-02-instructions/milestone-03.md

     _So if you're shooting for this level, and you wanted to display the runtime in some markup, you'd need to access it via `$madMax["runtime"]`._

+     _At this level, and for this milestone, I don't mind if all your code is just in a block at the start of the `single-movie.php` file._

 #### Level 3